axibase/atsd/administration/metric-persistence-filter.md

 # Metric Persistence Filter

 The metric persistence filter, configurable in the metric editor, can be used to discard incoming `series` commands according to a filter expression.
-Commands for which the expression returns `false` will not be stored in the database.
+Commands for which the expression returns `false` are not stored in the database.

 ## Expression Syntax